Food Coalition for Archuleta County Colorado

 Community Assessment CLLC

-Healthy Archuleta brought together community members during the first phase of the Nutrition Security|Health Equity Assessment to inform the questions that would be investigated as part of the information gathering.
-A group of 7 community members were diverse backgrounds formed the Community Assessment CLLC and met regularly with content area experts to advance their knowledge of nutrition security and health equity while identifying questions that needed to be further explored and asked.
-This group met through June of 2022 and was invaluable in informing the design and development of the assessment that is currently being implemented.
-Today, a group of community members and content area experts work in teams to continue the work of the assessment which includes information gathering and sharing of emergent findings and lines of action with different partners and groups.
+The Community Assessment Community Learning and Leadership Circle (CLLC) was formed during the initial phase of the Nutrition Security|Health Equity Assessment This group of seven community members with diverse backgrounds met regularly with content area experts to advance their knowledge of nutrition security and health equity.
+Their primary role was to identify key questions for investigation during the information-gathering phase of the assessment.
+This group met through June of 2022 and was invaluable in informing the design and development of the assessment.
+Currently, community members and content area experts continue this work in teams, gathering information and sharing emergent findings and lines of action with various partners and groups.

-Health Partner Network
+Health Partner Coalition

 Acknowledgments